 The Hedgerow Regulations 1997

-If you wish to remove a hedgerow, you should contact us to check if consent is required.
+If you wish to remove a hedgerow, you should contact us first to check if you require consent.

 Go to countryside hedgerows: protection and management on GOV.UK to find out if you can remove or work on countryside hedgerows that you own or manage.